 Contactless payments are still gaining in popularity, and soon customers may be expecting a variety of contactless options everywhere they go.

 Look for your type of business below and see what might be a good move for you.

-1. For cash-only businesses
+For traditionally cash-only businesses

-Consider a food truck, small convenience store, or barber shop — small businesses that deal primarily in cash.
+Consider a food truck, small convenience store, or barber shop — small businesses that may deal primarily in cash.

-Action: Research digital payment options as well as point-of-sale (POS) payment systems that can help you move away from cash and toward contactless payments.
+Action tip: Research digital payment options as well as point-of-sale (POS) payment systems that can help you move away from cash and toward contactless payments.

-2. For businesses who accept cards in person
+For businesses that accept cards in person

 Businesses with brick-and-mortar locations might also go contactless in-store by using a POS system with near-field communication (NFC) technology.
 This means devices can communicate from a few inches apart so customers can place their smartphone, credit or debit card near your POS device to complete a transaction.
 There’s no contact required, and the process is encrypted for security.